Nurse (album)

 Nurse is the first major label album released by the rock band Therapy?
 It was released in 1992 on A&M Records.

 Background

 The album was written in a farm house in County Carlow, Ireland.
 It was mainly recorded at Loco Studio in Caerleon, Wales, apart from "Gone" which was recorded in Annamoe, Ireland.
-It marked a departure from the noise punk style of the two mini-albums, being a more industrial-sounding record.
 The album was rated favourably by critics and reached number 38 in the UK Albums Chart.

 Releases

 The album was released on 12" vinyl, CD and cassette.
 In the US, the album was released on limited edition red 12" vinyl, CD and cassette.

 A remastered CD version of the album by the original producer, Harvey Birrell, was included in The Gemil Box, released on 18 November 2013.

 The original master of the album was used for a 'Music on Vinyl' audiophile re-issue, released on mixed red and gold 180g vinyl on 22 February 2016, limited to 1000 numbered copies It was also released on standard black vinyl release.

 The first vinyl reissue featuring the 2013 remaster was released by Caroline Records on 12 June 2021 for Record Store Day in the UK and Ireland, on red vinyl and limited to 800 copies.

 Furthermore, the album was reissued on 26 November 2021 by Caroline Records featuring the 2013 remaster on black vinyl and 2CD format.
 The CD version contains an extra disc of b-sides and previously unreleased demos.